Non-tax-advantaged share option plans

 Employee tax on non-tax-advantaged share option plans

-Income tax is charged on the exercise of the non- tax-advantaged option on the difference between the market value of the shares at the date of exercise and the amount paid for the shares under the option.
-It is important to note that employees wishing to retain their shares rather than sell them immediately following exercise may experience cash flow problems in paying for the shares.
+Income tax is charged on the exercise of the non-tax-advantaged option on the difference between the market value of the shares at the date of exercise and the amount paid to acquire the shares under the option (ie the exercise price).
+It is important to note that employees wishing to retain their shares rather than sell them immediately following exercise may experience cash flow problems in paying for the shares and/or the tax liabilities arising on exercise.
 This may encourage sales of shares by employees to enable them to pay the option price and/or their tax liabilities.

 If the shares acquired are ‘readily convertible’ (ie easy to sell for cash) the company will be obliged to account for these income tax liabilities through the PAYE system.
 For non-tax-advantaged options, NIC will also be due on exercise of the option where the shares acquired are readily convertible (and where the option was granted after 6 April 1999).
 However, it is possible for the option to be granted subject to the condition that the employee agrees to bear the employer’s NIC liability.